ColdCode0214/CS539/index.md

 ## CS539-COVID CT CLASSIFICATION

-You can use the [editor on GitHub](https://github.com/ColdCode0214/CS539/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Team Member: Yan Zhang, Zeyu Hu, Jiani Wang, Chang Liu, Ziyang Xu

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Background & Motivation

 Our project is to find a set of models and parameters that would give precise predictions about a patient’s health situation: whether he/she is healthy, has been infected by COVID-19 or has been experiencing normal pneumonia.

 ```markdown